 The Viewer tools at the top right of the Viewer can be used to adjust your view.
 The Select tool allows you to directly manipulate the contents of the Viewer, while the Pan tool lets you reposition the visible portion of the viewer without altering the contents of the project.
+The Crop tool can be used to adjust the size or shape of your canvas.
+The Snapping Menu lets you enable or disable snapping, and control what features of your project snapping will snap to.

 The View Menu controls setup details of the viewer, including what channels are displayed, and the visibility of image evaluation tools like grids and highlight overexposure warnings.
-The zoom menu adjusts the zoom level of the image, so you can quickly switch between a close-up view that lets you evaluate fine details, and a full view of the overall layout and color.
+The Zoom Menu adjusts the zoom level of the image, so you can quickly switch between a close-up view that lets you evaluate fine details, and a full view of the overall layout and color.